ethandacat/bot-beta/README.md

 The following features may or may not come out in the future.
 Stay tuned!
 * Changelog and version control command
 * A command which the bot will give you all the information of an account on the forum given the username.
+* The "run" command where you would enter a code and it would give the result.
+2 languages: Python and C++.
+(Credit to [ethandacat](https://github.com/ethandacat) for requesting this feature.
+This feature is also a tribute to the end of service for catscobot.)
 * More documentation (here)

 ## Credits: